Program Overview

 Information on air cleaning devices developed by the California Air Resources Board (CARB). - Indoor Air Filtration

-Wildfire smoke fact sheet on indoor air filtration. - Wildfires and COVID-19
+Wildfire smoke fact sheet on indoor air filtration. - COVID-19, Wildfires, and Indoor Air Quality EPA Guidelines

 Public health guidance for sheltering from wildfires in cleaner air spaces during the COVID-19 Pandemic. - AirNow